In Indian Ayurveda, this dish is considered to have all the correct components for a complete meal.

 Meanwhile, heat the Ghee in a wok or saucepan and add the broccoli and stir fry for a minute or to your preference.

-To serve sprinkle with a little cumin seeds, asafoetida powder, the broccoli and a drizzle of ghee with lots of fresh coriander.
+To serve sprinkle with a little cumin seed, asafoetida powder, the broccoli and a drizzle of ghee with lots of fresh coriander.

 So tasty and super healthy.
 Enjoy and here is to your continued good health.